OWASP/CheatSheetSeries/HelpGuide.md

 A: The OWASP Cheat Sheet Series is a collection of concise, high-value informational articles on specific application security topics, created by various experts in the field.

 **Q: Who creates the cheat sheets?**
 A: The cheat sheets are created by application security professionals who have expertise in the specific topics covered.
+They are open source and anyone is welcome to contribute by submitting a pull request on the [GitHub repository](https://github.com/OWASP/CheatSheetSeries/).

 **Q: What topics do the cheat sheets cover?**
 A: The cheat sheets cover a wide range of application security topics, including but not limited to authentication, data validation, secure coding practices, and more.